Xiaohan5349/approw-docs-v1/docs/guides/authentication/extensibility/pipeline.md

-# Extend the authentication process with Pipeline
+# Extend the Authentication Process with Pipeline

 <LastUpdated/>